F-Army/arduino-dw1000-ng/README.md

 Status
 ------------
-This is not actively developed.
-We are very glad for the pull requests.
-However, we need help testing the code on as many devices as possible.
+:warning: We are archiving the repo as we can't support it anymore and we are not currently working with dw1000 hardware, feel free to create your own fork if you intend to support the project, we will be happy to add a link on this project.

 Differences with thotro/arduino-dw1000
 ------------